abstracter-io/atomic-release/docs/github-npm-package-strategy.md

-# GithubNpmPackageStrategy
+# githubNpmPackageStrategy

-A [Strategy](../strategy.md) to publish NPM packages source controlled in Github.
+A [Strategy](./strategy.md) to publish NPM packages source controlled in GitHub.

 This strategy will: